elecnix/ai_engineer_loop/README.md

 1. Reads a software specification prompt
 2. Generates a Python implementation that satisfies the spec
+3. Identifies required libraries from the implementation and installs them in a virtual environment
-3. Creates and runs tests for the implementation
+4. Creates and runs tests for the implementation
-4. Analyzes test results
+5. Analyzes test results
-5. Iteratively improves the implementation until all tests pass
+6. Iteratively improves the implementation until all tests pass

 The program uses Ollama with configurable models to generate code and maintains a memory file to track learnings across iterations.
 It includes a model evaluator that can test multiple Ollama models to compare their performance.